-Additional information about the unit: This unit must be assessed in line with the CACHE Additional unit assessment requirements Early Years Educator Assessment Principles.
-Factors Guidance for developing unit assessment arrangements biological, eg cognitive ability environmental, eg opportunity, experience and aspiration.
-Others It is always important to work in close partnership with parents and carers.
-It is also essential to appreciate the contributions of professionals involved in partnership working in the early years.
-Scaffolding Set opportunities which are relevant, meaningful and purposeful for the children with varying adult intervention.
-Sustained shared thinking Supporting children to problem-solve and to apply new learning to their mathematical development.
-Strategies Recognised approaches which can be applied to mathematical learning.
-Lead To manage the opportunity from planning stage to evaluation.
-Encourages The Early Years Practitioner encourages the parents/carers to take an active role in their child's play, development and learning in many ways.
+To manage the opportunity from planning stage to evaluation.

+Encourages

+The Early Years Practitioner encourages the parents/carers to take an active role in their child's play, development and learning in many ways.
 The personal discussions that take place (to share their child's progress, strategies and ways of learning to support children so that a consistent approach is maintained) can really make a difference to how children learn and develop.

-Assessment of learning: 3.6 WB: Developing children's emergent mathematical skills muot moot the accessment . roquii omonio ao aotanoa bolom Learners each unit will need to sign off declari ng their own w ork.
-See learner and Assessor sign-off for Learner name: Centre no: PIN: Assessm ent requirements Evidence record eg page number and method 1.1 Descr ibe how mathematics is evide nt in children's e everyday lives. se one (1) personal factor and en's learning of mathematical mental factor which a ffect ct on own practice to explain h gent mathematical developme others supports child ren's mathe ibe how to create an environnematical development in relation Years Foundation Stage and on to mathemati cal requirements with in the ibe how and why Early Years ematical development.
-Practitioners sca affold children's • se reasons for valuing individu gent mathematical developme en supporting children 's ibe how the Early Years Pract d thinking to support children's • • • 5.1 Explain four (4) strategies used to support the development of emergent mathematical development in relation to mathematical requirements within the Early Years Foundation Stage and Key Stage 1 for children from birth to 7 years.
+Assessment of learning: 3.6 WB: Developing children's emergent mathematical skills

+Evidence must meet the assessment requirements as detailed below.
+Learners will need to sign off declaring their own work.
+See learner and Assessor sign-off for each unit.
+Leari name Centre no: PIN: 1 Assessment requirements Evidence record eg page number and method 1.1 Describe how mathematics is evident in children's everyday lives.
+1.2 Analyse one (1) personal factor and one (1) environmental factor which affect children's learning of mathematical concepts.
+Reflect on own practice to explain how working with others supports children's emergent mathematical development.
+3.1 Describe how to create an environment which supports children's emergent mathematical development in relation to mathematical requirements within the Early Years Foundation Stage and Key Stage 1 for children from birth to 7 years.
+Describe how and why Early Years Practitioners scaffold children's mathematical development.
+4.2 Analyse reasons for valuing individual interests when supporting children's emergent mathematical development.
+4.3 Describe how the Early Years Practitioner provides opportunities for sustained shared thinking to support children's emergent mathematical development.
+5.1 Explain four (4) strategies used to support the development of emergent mathematical development in relation to mathematical requirements within the Early Years Foundation Stage and Key Stage 1 for children from birth to 7 years.